The Bernheim Petition

 Feinberg had this to say about Seán Lester:

 …the Germans encountered a man with moral backbone and a courageous fighter for human liberty.
 He was not deterred by pressure and was unwilling to compromise.
-The fact that the Germans were unable to muzzle the petition and prevent a public debate should be credited primarily to Mr. Lester, who exercised responsibility and exemplary courage.
-During two weeks of tedious, nerve-racking negotiations he gallantly defended human dignity and demanded that human rights be honored.
+The fact that the Germans were unable to muzzle the petition and prevent a public debate should be credited primarily to Mr Lester, who exercised responsibility and exemplary courage.
+During two weeks of tedious, nerve-racking negotiations, he gallantly defended human dignity and demanded that human rights be honoured.
 [33]

-In 1934 Lester became the League of Nations High Commissioner to the Free City of Danzig (today Gdańsk in Poland).
-Lester’s role included upholding the human rights of Gdansk’s minorities (Jewish and Polish), when these were violated by the constitution of the city.
+In 1934, Lester became the League of Nations High Commissioner for the Free City of Danzig (today Gdańsk, Poland).
+Lester’s role included upholding the human rights of Gdansk’s minorities (Jewish and Polish) when these were violated by the constitution of the city.
 Violations lodged with him were reported to the League of Nations in Geneva.

-The task of guaranteeing these rights in Gdansk became increasingly difficult as the Nazis aimed to ban all democratic activities of opposition parties and individuals.
-Lester’s effectiveness in his role was further diminished by lack of support from the Leage of Nations but also by hostility from the Polish Government.
+The task of guaranteeing these rights in Gdansk became increasingly complex as the Nazis aimed to ban all democratic activities of opposition parties and individuals.
+Lester’s effectiveness in his role was further diminished by the lack of support from the League of Nations, but also by hostility from the Polish Government.
 Before Lester’s tenure in Gdansk would expire, Lester resigned from his post in 1937.
 [34]

-Lester became the last Secretary-General of the League of Nations in 1940.
-[35] and died on 13 June 1959 in County Galway, Irish Republic.
+Lester became the last Secretary-General of the League of Nations in 1940 [35] and died on 13 June 1959 in County Galway, Ireland.
 [36]

 Arthur Kochmann

-Arthur Kochmann (one of Bernheim’s Lawyers) returned to Gleiwitz and died on 13 April 1943 at the Theresienstadt concentration camp.
-[38]
+Arthur Kochmann (one of Bernheim’s Lawyers) returned to Gleiwitz and died in a concentration camp**.

-The photograph of Arthur Kochmann is from the newspaper Oberschlesien im Bild, issue 1925, No. 2, page 3 and archived at Silesian Digital Archives of Poland.
+The photograph of Arthur Kochmann is from the newspaper Oberschlesien im Bild, issue 1925, No. 2, page 3 and is archived at the Silesian Digital Archives of Poland.
 In German.

 Kurt Grossmann